History of Ireland: Early Christian Ireland (400–795)

-Early medieval and Viking era (800–1169)
+Early medieval and Viking era (795–1169)

 The first recorded Viking raid in Irish history occurred in 795 AD when Vikings from Norway looted the island.
 Early Viking raids were generally fast-paced and small in scale.
 These early raids interrupted the golden age of Christian Irish culture and marked the beginning of two centuries of intermittent warfare, with waves of Viking raiders plundering monasteries and towns throughout Ireland.
 Most of those early raiders came from western Norway.

 The Vikings were expert sailors, who travelled in longships, and by the early 840s, had begun to establish settlements along the Irish coasts and to spend the winter months there.
 The longships were technologically advanced, allowing them to travel faster through the narrow rivers.
 Vikings founded settlements in several places; most famously in Dublin.
 Most of the settlements were near the water, allowing the Vikings to trade using their longships.
 Written accounts from this time (early to mid 840s) show that the Vikings were moving further inland to attack (often using rivers) and then retreating to their coastal headquarters.

 In 852, the Vikings landed in Dublin Bay and established a fortress.
-Dublin became the centre for the trade of many goods, especially slaves.
+Dublin became the centre for the trade of many goods like raw materials, luxury items, precious metals, weapons, horses, and enslaved people.
 Bringing back new ideas and motivations, they began settling more permanently.
 In the tenth century, an earthen bank was constructed around the city with a second larger bank built outside that in the eleventh century.
 On the interior of the town, an extensive series of defences have been excavated at Fishamble Street, Dublin.
 The site featured nine waterfronts, including two possible flood banks and two positive defensive embankments during the Viking Age.
 The early embankments were non-defensive, being only one metre high, and it is uncertain how much of the site they encircled.
 After several generations a group of mixed Irish and Norse ethnic background arose, the Gall-Gaels, '(Gall being the Old Irish word for foreign).